manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The Custom Vehicles mod is there to help you build your own custom vehicles, from custom Bikes to custom Cars, Quads, Trucks.
 You can make all-terrain vehicles that can climb small and medium objects, and control the camera distance, and player position/orientation on the vehicle.

 It contains multiple different examples of already functionnal bikes and cars/trucks.
 It also contains examples of custom vehicle parts.
-Check the HellGoat Bike parts towards the bottom of this page.
+Check-out the [**Custom Vehicle Parts section**](#custom-vehicle-parts).
 I will eventually try to make tutorials or youtube vids to help you build your own, if there is enough demand for it.

 I you want to build your own, I recommend starting with something simple like a custom bike.
 The Car, Quad and Loader are more complex on the rigging side.